-Nights when I am sleeping in her shoulder blades, her white feather wings and necklaces of sentences enfold me so gently that when I wake in her cloud embrace, the dusky skies and sentences do not overwhelm me with how limitless I have become.
+Nights when I am sleeping in her shoulder blades, her pearl feather wings and necklaces of sentences enfold me so gently that when I wake in her cloud embrace, the dusky skies and sentences do not overwhelm me with how limitless I have become.

 I did not speak or sing to her for 16 seasons, 4 long sunless winters, 1,461 days.
 I cannot justify-–not even to myself.
 A miracle: when I unleashed her name to the ice-cloud skies, and she coursed through seas back through me, her sentences spilling from my mouth—and me, nestled once more in her feather-white shoulders.
 Yes, I had been silent for four years—and I am sorry for that, but she understood why.